square/okio/docs/releasing.md

       `find . -name "index.md"`
     ```

-4. Tag the release, prepare for the next one, and push to GitHub.
+4. Tag the release and push to GitHub.

     ```
-    git commit -am "Prepare for release $RELEASE_VERSION." git tag -a parent-$RELEASE_VERSION -m "Version $RELEASE_VERSION" sed -i "" \
+    git commit -am "Prepare for release $RELEASE_VERSION." git tag -a parent-$RELEASE_VERSION -m "Version $RELEASE_VERSION" git push && git push --tags
+    ```

+5. Wait for [GitHub Actions][github_actions] to start building the release.

+6. Prepare for ongoing development and push to GitHub.

+    ```
+    sed -i "" \
       "s/VERSION_NAME=.*/VERSION_NAME=$NEXT_VERSION/g" \
       gradle.properties
-    git commit -am "Prepare next development version." git push && git push --tags
+    git commit -am "Prepare next development version." git push
     ```

-5. Wait for [GitHub Actions][github_actions] to build and publish releases for both Windows and
+7. Wait for [GitHub Actions][github_actions] to build and publish releases for both Windows and
    Non-Windows.

-6. Visit [Sonatype Nexus][sonatype_nexus] to promote (close then release) the releases.
+8. Visit [Sonatype Nexus][sonatype_nexus] to promote (close then release) the releases.
 Or drop it
    if there is a problem!

  [github_actions]: https://github.com/square/okio/actions